scales-okn/Research-Materials/2020_improve_data_access_to_make_justice_systems_more_just/README.md

-# Code Instructions
+# code instructions

-Package dependencies and language models are contained within `pip_installs.sh`.
-On the command line this script can be executed with bash.
+package dependencies and language models are contained within `pip_installs.sh`. on the command line this script can be executed with bash.

 `$ bash pip_installs.sh`

-Running the transformation from raw data to `ifp_cases.csv` is accomplished with:
+running the transformation from raw data to `ifp_cases.csv` is accomplished with:

 `$ python build_judge_ifp_data.py`

-Running the transformation from the csv file to the figure is accomplished with:
+running the transformation from the csv file to the figure is accomplished with:

 `$ do figure1_script.do`

-# Overview
+# overview

-## Raw data collection and availability
+## raw data collection and availability

-We queried the PACER CM/ECF system for all cases filed between Jan.
-1st to December 31st in 2016.
-We then downloaded the dockets for all cases with a “cv” or “cr” designation that were the main case filing directly from PACER CM/ECF that were not already contained in the Free Law Project’s RECAP database.
+we queried the pacer cm/ecf system for all cases filed between jan.
+1st to december 31st in 2016. we then downloaded the dockets for all cases with a “cv” or “cr” designation that were the main case filing directly from pacer cm/ecf that were not already contained in the free law project’s recap database.

-As of June 1st, 2020 the raw data is currently being prepared for public usage and distribution through the SCALES Open Knowledge Network.
-That preparation entails ensuring protections for individual privacy and sensitive personal information that is contained in the raw data itself.
-Updates on availability will be given both here and on the [SCALES OKN](http://www.scales-okn.org) website.
-If you have a time-sensitive need for data access, please e-mail [Adam Pah](mailto:a-pah@kellogg.northwestern.edu) and [Aleksandra Mechetner](mailto:aleksandra.mechetner@northwestern.edu).
+as of june 1st, 2020 the raw data is currently being prepared for public usage and distribution through the scales open knowledge network. that preparation entails ensuring protections for individual privacy and sensitive personal information that is contained in the raw data itself. updates on availability will be given both here and on the [scales okn](http://www.scales-okn.org) website.

+## Exploitation of case assignment as a RCT

+Case assignment to a judge is effectively randomized after a case is filed.
+There are a few situations where this is not the case, but these situations are largely rare and predominantly occur for two technical reasons.
+The two main reasons are (1) cases that are exceptionally procedurally complex are sometimes assigned to a judge with expertise in handling such cases; and (2) judges who take senior status (a kind of semi-retirement) have some control over their docket (though they see much fewer cases than non-senior-status judges).
+Fortunately, the number of cases that fall under one of thees two reasons are both small and unlikely to involve a petition for *in forma pauperis*.

 ## Identification of *in forma pauperis* and outcomes